acmesh-official/acmetest/README.md

 The script will download all the supported platforms from the official docker hub, then run the test cases in all the supported platforms.

-Then test single docker platform:
+Then test single docker platform :

 ```
 cd acmetest